-The unsecured, revolving credit line of EUR 100.0 million concluded in March 2020 was extended prematurely during the reporting period to 30 June 2023.
-It can be used at the company’s discretion and gives IMMOFINANZ added financial flexibility.
-This credit line was not in use as of the balance sheet date and is therefore available in full.
+IMMOFINANZ AG concluded an unsecured, revolving corporate credit line of EUR 100.0 million at the end of March 2020 with a term that was extended to 30 June 2023 during the year 2021.
+It can be used at the company’s discretion and gives IMMOFINANZ additional financial flexibility.
+The credit line was unused as of 31 December 2021 and is therefore available in full.

-In addition to properties which carry external financing and are encumbered through standard market collateral (e.g. mortgages, pledge of company shares), EUR 1,518.5 million, or 29.8% of the total property carrying amount, were not externally financed and therefore unencumbered as of 30 September 2021 (31 December 2020: EUR 1,482.8 million or 28.9%).
-Including the S IMMO shares (valued at the EPRA NAV), which are not encumbered by any financing, this value increases to EUR 2,069.9 million or 36.7%.
+In addition to properties which carry external financing and are encumbered through standard market collateral (e.g. mortgages, pledge of company shares), EUR 1,476.8 million, or 28.6% of the total property portfolio, were not externally financed and therefore unencumbered as of 31 December 2021 (31 December 2020: EUR 1,482.8 million or 28.9%).
+Including the S IMMO shares (valued at the EPRA NAV as of 30 September 2021), which are also unencumbered, this value increases to EUR 2,028.2 million or 35.5%.

 Weighted average interest rate of the financial liabilities